 To understand the insurance landscape for treatments for RA, we reviewed publicly available coverage policies from the Centers for Medicare and Medicaid Services (CMS) and Medi-CAL, the five largest national commercial insurers (Aetna, Anthem, Cigna, Humana, and UnitedHealthcare [UHC]), and two California-based insurers (Kaiser Permanente and Health Net).
-At the time the Draft Evidence Report was published, we were unable to survey policies pertaining to upadacitinib because it was approved shortly before publication.
-Before the publication of the Evidence Report on November 26, 2019, we will survey the same insurers for coverage information about upadacitinib.
-We were unable to locate any National Coverage Determinations or Local Coverage Determinations for tofacitinib, baricitinib, infliximab, or infliximab-dyyb.
+Because upadacitinib was recently approved, we were unable to find comprehensive coverage information for all insurers.
+Note that all coverage information provided below is current as of November 26, 2019.
+We were unable to locate any National Coverage Determinations or Local Coverage Determinations for any of the treatments under review.

-Impact of Plan-Level Access Restrictions on Effectiveness of Biologics Among Patients with Rheumatoid or Psoriatic Arthritis12
+Impact of Plan-Level Access Restrictions on Effectiveness of Biologics Among Patients with Rheumatoid or Psoriatic Arthritis43

-A recent publication by employees of Eli Lilly and Company suggested that some coverage policies may impact the effectiveness of biologics among patients with RA.12 Using data on 3,993 patients from a claims database, they found non-significant trends towards a reduction in medication adherence (OR 0.90, 0.77-1.05, p=0.182) and treatment effectiveness (OR 0.93, 0.78-1.10, p=0.376) for patients with plans with access restrictions compared to those without access restrictions.
-These differences reached statistical significance for patients in plans with step therapy, but there was a trend toward greater adherence and greater effectiveness in patients with plans requiring prior authorization.12 Given the small effect sizes, the small sample size, the lack of detailed patient-level data, the significant differences among patients in plans without restrictions and those with restrictions, and the lack of a propensity score adjusted analysis, these results should be interpreted with caution.
+A recent publication by employees of Eli Lilly and Company suggested that some coverage policies may impact the effectiveness of biologics among patients with RA.43 Remarkably, 66% of patients had no restrictions on any TIM.
+Using data on 3,993 patients with RA from a claims database, they found non-significant trends towards a reduction in medication adherence (OR 0.90, 0.77-1.05, p=0.182) and treatment effectiveness (OR 0.93, 0.78-1.10, p=0.376) for patients with plans with access restrictions compared to those without access restrictions.
+In a subgroup analysis, these differences reached statistical significance for patients in plans with step therapy (OR 0.81, 0.67-0.98 for treatment effectiveness; OR 0.81, 0.68-0.96 for medication adherence) versus those without step therapy.
+However, there was also a trend toward greater adherence and greater effectiveness in patients with plans requiring prior authorization.43 Given the small effect sizes, the small sample size, the lack of detailed patient-level data, the significant differences among patients in plans without restrictions and those with restrictions, and the lack of a propensity score adjusted analysis, these results should be interpreted with caution.